krisfoster/front-end-nd-portfolio/README.md

 * Used less for style sheet generation as was less verbose and allowed me to, try and, make bootstrap a little more semantic

+* I have made quite a few changes to the look and feel as I wanted to do something a little more personal.
+I am not saying that I will stay with the b-bit feel but it was functionto play with and that is, after all, what it is all about.

+** Have moved the headers over to the right - looked better IMHO

+** Removed the Udacity logo.
+Wanted it to reflect me

 * This might be a little over-engineered...